dome9/cloud-bots/README_QUICKSTART.md

 |sa-east-1|[<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=sa-east-1#/stacks/new?stackName=dome9CloudBots&templateURL=https://s3-sa-east-1.amazonaws.com/dome9cftemplatessaeast1/cloudbots_cftemplate.yaml)|

-Click the link and click Next
+* Click the link and click Next

 In the parameters section either choose if you want to deploy in single or multi mode

 If you would like to set up an SNS subscriber for the output topic (recommended) then put an email in the EmailAddress field.

-Click Next > Next
+* Click Next > Next

-On the 4th page, you'll need to check the 2 boxes that allow this template to create IAM resources with custom names (This is for the role that is created for Lambda to perform the bots).
+* On the 4th page, you'll need to check the 2 boxes that allow this template to create IAM resources with custom names This is for the role that is created for Lambda to perform the bots

-Next, click on the 'Create Change Set' button at the bottom of the page.
+* Next, click on the 'Create Change Set' button at the bottom of the page.
 Then click 'Execute'

 From here, the stack will deploy.
 If there are no errors, go to the 'Outputs' tab and grab the two ARNs that were output.
 You'll need them later.